Nature’s first green is gold,

 Great news.
 You can!

-So, you just received (or purchased for yourself, we don’t judge) a beautiful floral arrangement—it could be a bouquet of roses, a vase of lilies, or a mixed variety of flowers—and you say to yourself, “These are so amazing, I wish there was a way to keep flowers alive longer!”
+So, you just received (or purchased for yourself, even better) a beautiful floral arrangement—it could be a bouquet of roses, a vase of lilies, or a mixed variety of flowers—and you say to yourself, “These are so amazing, I wish there was a way to keep flowers alive longer!”

 Whether you want to know how to care for gerbera daisies, proteas, hydrangeas, calla lilies, daffodils, or dahlias, the tips below will make sure you get the longest life out of your flowers.

 And really, this is more of a pre-tip.
-If your flowers don’t look great to begin with, the following steps aren’t going to resurrect them or make them last longer.
+If your flowers don’t look great to begin with, the following steps aren’t going to magically resurrect them (unfortunately) or make them last longer.

 We’re here to help, but we can’t perform miracles!